play icon for videos

 Practical use case

-Portfolio tracks placement rate, 90-day retention, and wage delta; plus recurring themes (barriers/enablers) and confidence shifts.
+Portfolio tracks placement rate, 90-day retention, wage delta; recurring themes (barriers/enablers), confidence shifts.

-• Define formulas and sources; avoid vanity metrics.
+• Define formulas and sources; skip vanity stats.

-• Pair every chart with a corroborating quote or theme.
+• Every chart gets a supporting quote or theme.

 Purpose

-Explain instruments, sampling, validation, and analysis so reviewers can trust results.
+Explain tools, sampling, and analysis so reviewers trust results.

 Practical use case

-Mixed-method design: pre/post surveys + interviews; AI-assisted coding with analyst validation; audit trail retained.
+Mixed-method design: pre/post surveys + interviews; AI coding with analyst validation; audit trail kept.

 Purpose

-Connect activities to outcomes with design logic and converging evidence.
+Connect activities to outcomes with logic and converging evidence.

 Practical use case

-Structured peer practice + mentor hours precede ≥10-point test gains; confidence and completion rise in parallel.
+Peer practice plus mentor hours precede test gains; confidence and completion rise in tandem.

 Purpose

-Ground numbers in lived experience so actions are empathetic and precise.
+Ground numbers in lived experience so actions remain empathetic.

 Practical use case

-• Seek consent for quotes; tag by cohort/site.
+• Get consent for quotes; tag by cohort/site.

 • Balance positive and critical voices.